cohen990/cohen990.github.io/_posts/2015-11-17-big-data-with-no-help-1-who-needs-hadoop.md

+---
+layout: post
+title: "Big Data With No Help: Part 1 - Who Needs Hadoop?"
+date: 2015-11-17 16:25:06
+description: An introduction to heaps.
+Why and how you would use them.
+tags:
+- bad-ideas
+- big-data
+- wikipedia
+---
 # Who Needs Hadoop?

 I went to a MongoDB conference recently.
 There was a talk by one of the senior Mongo engineers where he did a live demonstration of dealing with big data using MongoDB.
 I guess this got me thinking about how this stuff really works under the hood.